Geometric Langlands in prime characteristic: Classical duality

 \section{Classical duality}

-In this section, we show that the $\breve\scP\simeq \scP^\vee$ as Picard stacks over $B^0$.
+In this section, we fix a smooth projective curve $C$ over $k$ and a line bundle $\mL$ on $C$ such that $\deg \mL>0$.
+Except \S \ref{l_J}, we also fix a connected reductive group $G$ over $k$.
+We assume that $p=\cha\ k$ does not divide the order of the Weyl group of $G$.
+We show that the $\breve\sP_\mL\simeq \sP_\mL^\vee$ as Picard stacks over $B^0$.
 Note that this duality for $k=\mathbb C$ is the main theorem of \cite{DP} (for $G=\SL_n$, see \cite{HT}).
 However, as mentioned by the authors, transcendental arguments are used in \emph{loc. cit.} in an essential way, and therefore cannot be applied directly to our situation.
 Our argument works for any algebraically closed field $k$ of characteristic zero or $p$ with $p\nmid |\rW|$.

-In fact, it is not hard to construct a canonical isogeny $\frakD_{cl}$ between $\breve \sP$ and $\sP^\vee$.
-If the adjoint group of $G$ does not contain a simple factor of type $B$ or $C$, then to show that $\frakD_{cl}$ is an isomorphism is relatively easy.
+In fact, it is not hard to construct a canonical isogeny $\frakD_{cl}$ between $\breve \sP_\mL$ and $\sP_\mL^\vee$.
+If the adjoint group of $G$ does not contain a simple factor of type $\mathrm B$ or $\mathrm C$, then to show that $\frakD_{cl}$ is an isomorphism is relatively easy.
 It is to show that $\frakD_{cl}$ is an isomorphism in the remaining cases that some complicated calculations are needed.

 Observe in this section, we do not need to assume that $\mL=\omega_C$.
+We only need the assumption that $\text{deg}\ \mL$ is positive.
 However, to simplify the notations, we still omit the subscript $_{\mL}$.